mozilla/releasewarrior/releases/fennec-beta-55.0b12.md

 ### Issues
 - mihaitabara: We might have delays in shipping because of l10n Google Play strings website being done.
 [Bug 1383642](https://bugzil.la/1383642)
+- mihaitabara: Pushed manually by RelMan.
+More details on this in [Bug 1384083](https://bugzil.la/1384083)